 professionalism and credibility, and thus more receptive to your marketing messages?
 Or are they instantly

 questioning whether they can trust you and looking for any excuse to leave?
 Realistically, you’re probably

 somewhere in between these extremes.
 The question really should be: How much work would it be to improve that first impression, and how does that investment compare to the potential benefit we’d realize by doing so?
 My experience has been that most sites perform worse on this test than the site owner thinks, and therefore have substantial upside.
 But before you go down that path you’ll want to get a sense for how your site performs in the first impression contest.

 Short of conducting brain scanning studies, it’s pretty difficult to test for what are largely subconscious responses.
 The moment you start asking people to think consciously about their subconscious reactions, you risk tainting your results.
 That’s why I like the simple “this one or that one?” test I described above.
 It allows people to simply react to which design they find more appealing without the burden of having to rationalize their responses.
 Since all your testing for is that initial reaction, that’s really all you need anyhow.

 To conduct your own blink test just blink your site and one of your competitors’ sites in front of some users for a split second (any time up to a second is fine), ask them which site they’d rather do business with, and record the responses.
 You can get more scientific and expand the pool of sites to enable testing of different binary combinations against each other, but that can get complex fast.
 If you want to go that route, I’d recommend only

 Ideally you’d recruit users who are representative of your target audience, especially if you serve a niche audience.
 But I’ve been amazed at the consistency of responses for the sites I’ve tested with diverse audiences.
 My

-Opinions expressed in the article are those of the guest author and not necessarily Search Engine Land.
+Opinions expressed in this article are those of the guest author and not necessarily Search Engine Land.
 Staff authors are listed here.